JoshData/opengovdata.io/2014/no-discrimination-license-free.md

 {: .byline }

-The remaining two principles[^1] from the 8 Principles of Open Government Data state that the government may not restrict use of the data capriciously.
-The first of the two principles addresses this on the substance:
+The remaining two principles[^1] from the 8 Principles of Open Government Data state that the government may not restrict use of the data capriciously:

 (6)  “**Non-discriminatory**: Data are available to anyone, with no requirement of registration.”
 -----------------------------------------------------------------------------------------------